timwaizenegger/e-ink-display-esp8266-mqtt-openwhisk/README.md

 # e-ink-display-esp8266-mqtt-openwhisk
-This repo contains code to control an e-ink module, connected to a Wimos D1 ESP8266 chip, from cloud functions on openWhisk using MQTT
+This repo contains code to control an e-ink module, connected to a WeMos D1 ESP8266 chip, from cloud functions on openWhisk using MQTT

 ## Overview

   e-ink display module --> ESP8266 --> MQTT --> Whisk actions

+### Parts

+You need only 2 to build a display like this yourself:

+* WeMos D1 microcontroller or eqiuv.
+ESP8266 chip [https://www.ebay.com/itm/D1-Mini-NodeMcu-4M-bytes-Lua-WIFI-Development-Board-ESP8266-by-WeMos](https://www.ebay.com/itm/D1-Mini-NodeMcu-4M-bytes-Lua-WIFI-Development-Board-ESP8266-by-WeMos)
+The WeMos D1 has USB built in which makes it very easy to program/power.

+* E-Ink display.
+I used a Waveshare 4.2in display with SPI connection. [https://www.ebay.com/itm/4-2inch-E-Ink-Display-400x300-E-paper-Module-SPI-for-Raspberry-Pi-Arduino-STM32](https://www.ebay.com/itm/4-2inch-E-Ink-Display-400x300-E-paper-Module-SPI-for-Raspberry-Pi-Arduino-STM32)
+Different brands and different conections may not be compatible with the Software in this repo.

+* The power supply/regulator is optional.
+You can power it from USB.

 ## Arduino code for ESP8266 wifi microcontroller

 * [arduino-esp8266-eink-display/](arduino-esp8266-eink-display/)

-The arduino code runs on any generic ESP8266 module; here I use a Wimos D1.
+The arduino code runs on any generic ESP8266 module; here I use a WeMos D1.
 It has an included 5V->3.3V regulator and USB<>Serial converter for programming.

 It can be powered from USB and its 3.3V output supplies enough for the e-ink module.
 The photos also show a separate 3.3V regulator so that ESP and display can be powered externally by 4-20V.